Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Procedure for Parameter Fitting

 \subsubsection{Normalized Error (Relative Error Area Ratio) (S: Normalized Error)}

 By dividing the ``Error Area (E)'' by the ``Model Area (A)'', we calculate the scale-independent ``\textbf{Normalized Error}''.
 This represents the ``\textbf{Relative Error Area Ratio}'', indicating \textbf{what proportion the error (area of discrepancy) constitutes of the total model signal (area)}.
-A smaller value (ratio) indicates a better fit.
+A smaller value (ratio) indicates a better fit. \begin{itemize} \item {\bf Logarithmic Normalized Error ($S_j^{\log}$)} \\